orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 We provide different standalone binary packages for OTB-Applications:

--  for Windows platform (Seven or higher)

 -  for 64 bits Linux distribution

+-  for Windows platform (10 or higher)

 -  for MacOS X